 Even some of the most experienced professionals, for instance, may not know what a Part-time CEO does.
 A few may not even have realised that there was such a thing.
 We’re going to try to remedy that right here.

 What better way to do so than by getting the answers straight from the horse’s mouth?

-We spoke to Simon Dodd; a part-time CEO and NED with extensive experience.
+We spoke to Simon; a Part-time CEO and NED with extensive experience.
 He’s worked with all manner of different clients and took time out from his busy schedule to speak to us.
-He shared some insights into what being a part-time CEO is all about.
+He shared some insights into what being a Part-time CEO is all about.
 What he does day-to-day and how he views what is a role which can be critical to the success of a small business.

 a part-time CEO exists to help build a robust business plan and lead the delivery of it